Scalable quantum eraser for superconducting integrated circuits: Results and discussion

 where we assumed that all qubits and resonator are at resonance frequency $\omega_{r}$, but the couplers are in different frequencies.
 Then, the key ingredients in our analysis are the time-dependent phases appearing in the first term of the Hamiltonian $H_{\mathrm{I}}(t)$.
-In this way, it is possible to see that when $\Delta_{c_1} \neq \Delta_{c_2}$ the state $\ket*{\Psi_{\phi = (2n+1)\pi}}$ is a dark state for the Hamiltonian only at a given time $t = 0$, but it may be affected (deleted) because it is a bright state of the evolved Hamiltonian for $t > 0$.
+In this way, it is possible to see that when $\Delta_{c_1} \neq \Delta_{c_2}$ the state $\ket{\Psi_{\phi = (2n+1)\pi}}$ is a trapped state for the Hamiltonian only at a given time $t = 0$, but it may be affected (deleted) because it is a bright state of the evolved Hamiltonian for $t > 0$ since this state is noticed by the qubit $q_0$ and, consequently, by the dissipative mode.

-As showed in Fig.~\SubFig{Fig:Collectivity}{c}, we are able to reset the state $\ket*{\Psi_{\phi = (2n+1)\pi}}$ imposing the condition $\omega_{c_1} \neq \omega_{c_2}$, where these frequencies are adjusted to complete the resetting in $\tau^{\mathrm{sim}}_{\mathrm{res}} \approx 27$~ns.
-It is worth to highlight here that the suitable choice of values for this case allows us to speed up the resetting procedure in comparison with Fig.~\ref{Fig:Device}, even when we deal with initial resilient states.
-The frequencies $\omega_{c_n}$ that allow the resetting of possible dark states and yield fast erasing depend on the coupling strengths and qubits frequencies.
-Because of that, such frequencies $\omega_{c_n}$ may have different relationship, according to the specifications of each device.
-This strategy can be reached, for instance, by properly adjusting the frequencies of the couplers through external flux lines~\cite{Ni:21,Hu:23}, paving the way to the scalability feature of our device.
+As showed in Fig.~\SubFig{Fig:Collectivity}{d}, we are able to reset the state $\ket{\Psi_{\phi = (2n+1)\pi}}$ imposing the condition $\omega_{c_1} \neq \omega_{c_2}$, where $\tau^{\mathrm{sim}}_{\mathrm{res}} \approx 27$~ns.
+It is worth highlighting here that the suitable choice of frequency values for this case allows us to speed up the resetting procedure in comparison with Fig.~\ref{Fig:Device}, even when we deal with initial resilient states.
+The frequencies $\omega_{c_n}$ that allow the resetting of existing trapped states at $t=0$ and yield fast erasing depend on the coupling strengths and qubits frequencies.
+Because of that, such frequencies $\omega_{c_n}$ may have different relationships according to the specifications of each device.
+In fact, the typical case is that the coupling strengths assume different values due to lithography imperfections.
+This leads to non-symmetric devices, but still, either the decoherence-free subspace (composed of different trapped states) and the frequencies $\omega_{c_n}$ that secure the resetting exist.
+Consequently, all the previous discussions can also be directly applied to these cases.
+Therefore, by employing the two tunable couplers, we achieve selectivity and high controllability of the resetting process while ensuring the device's robustness.
+In addition, a feasible and fiduciary control on these properties can be done simply by adjusting the coupler's frequencies (through external flux lines~\cite{Ni:21, Hu:23}), paving the way for our scalability feature.